Learning with Bounded Instance- and Label-dependent Label Noise: Problem Setup

 This paper focus on a particular case of ILN where noise rates have upper bounds.
-Formally, the noise is said to be bounded instance- and label- dependent noise (BILN) if the following assumption holds. \begin{Assumption} $\forall X_{i}\in\mathcal{X}$, we have
+Formally, the noise is said to be bounded instance- and label- dependent noise (BILN) if the following assumption holds. \begin{Assumption} $\forall \mathbf{x}\in\mathcal{X}$, we have

-\end{Assumption} The bounded noise rate assumption $0\leq\rho_{+1}(X_{i})+\rho_{-1}(X_{i})<1$ encodes that for each example, the noisy label and clean label must agree on average \cite{menon2018learning}.
-Especially when noise rates are only dependent on labels, $\rho_{+1}+\rho_{-1}<1$ is a standard condition for analysis under CCN \cite{blum1998combining, natarajan2013learning}.
+\end{Assumption} The bounded noise rate assumption $0\leq\rho_{+1}(\mathbf{x})+\rho_{-1}(\mathbf{x})<1$ encodes that for each example, the noisy label and clean label must agree on average \citep{menon2018learning}.
+Especially when noise rates are only dependent on labels, $\rho_{\text{+1}}+\rho_{\text{-1}}<1$ is a standard condition for analysis under CCN \citep{blum1998combining, natarajan2013learning}.
+In the rest of this paper, we always suppose Assumption \ref{as1} holds.

-Notice that our BILN model is different from the bounded noise model (a.k.a. the Massart noise model \cite{massart2006risk}), which assumes that $P_{D}(X|Y=+1)$ and $P_{D}(X|Y=-1)$ have non-overlapping supports and that noise rates are upper bounded by a constant smaller than 0.5.
+Notice that our BILN model is different from the bounded noise model (a.k.a.\ the Massart noise model \citep{massart2006risk}), which assumes that $P_{D}(\mathbf{X}=\mathbf{x}|Y\!=\!+1)$ and $P_{D}(\mathbf{X}=\mathbf{x}|Y\!=\!-1)$ have non-overlapping supports and that noise rates are upper bounded by a constant smaller than 0.5.